-Here’s a sampling of projects I’ve been involved in over the years.
-This list only has websites that I built from scratch, or that were built from scratch by a team I was on.
-A lot of the work I do (a lot of the work most web developers do) is maintenance — tweaks and adjustments, adding and removing features, upgrading themes and applications to work in new software releases, handling security issues and recovery when security has failed and a site has been hacked.
+Here’s a sample of projects I’ve been involved in over the years.
+This list has websites that were built from scratch and some that I substantially revised or ammended.
+In some cases I highlight work on an interesting feature or interaction.
+A lot of the work I do (a lot of the work most web developers do) is maintenance — fixing broke things, recovering from botched edits, tweaks and adjustments, adding and removing features, upgrading themes and applications to work in new software releases, handling security issues and recovery when security has failed and a site has been hacked.

-I’m happy to share what I know about specific projects, applications, and technologies, so drop a line to email@example.com if you have any questions.
+I’m happy to share what I know about anything listed here — specific projects, applications, technologies, whatever — so drop a line to email@example.com if you have any questions.

 This WordPress site was ordinary-looking when I first saw it, but the designers at InciteResponse perked things up with some subtle, but important, revisions.
 A smaller header, better navigation, and improved image selection made a huge difference in the site’s appearance and usability across all device-widths.
 Revising a theme can be difficult and time-consuming (therefore expensive), but MediaTemple’s “Staging Sites” feature takes a lot of the work out of it by quickly enabling a development domain so you don’t have to worry about breaking the site.
 Well, you don’t have to worry until late in the process — going live with changes is always stressful.(read more )